On R List of Movie Reviews

 4/21:

-I first watched the Bill Murray version of The Razor's Edge before finding out
+I first watched the Bill Murray version of The Razor's Edge before

-later that it was a remake of the 1946 picture.
+finding out later that it was a remake of the 1946 picture.

 One thing is for sure: they're both bad films.
-While the similarities are obvious, there are significant differences
+While the similarities are obvious, there are significant

-such as the weird inclusion of the book's author W. Somerset Maugham among the fictional characters.
+differences such as the weird inclusion of the book's author W. Somerset Maugham among the fictional characters.

 Yes, the story is mildly interesting, but it's hollow in execution.
-The chief problem starts with the central star, and
+The chief problem starts with the central

-Tyrone Power plays Larry Darrell, a man who's supposedly achieved enlightenment after a long search for meaning
+Tyrone Power plays Larry Darrell, a man who's supposedly achieved enlightenment after a long search for the meaning

 of life by finding it deep in the mountains of India during a mere visit.
-Well, for the life of me, he looks practically
+Well, for the life of me, he looks

-the same before and after the "transformation."
-That being said, Tyrone Power is clearly miscast as he's only 40% effective.
+practically the same before and after the "transformation."
+That being said, Tyrone Power is clearly miscast as

-Either William Holden or Montgomery Clift would've done a better job of handling such a difficult role.
-In reality, Larry
+he's only 40% effective.
+Either William Holden or Montgomery Clift would've done a better job of handling such

-just wants to be a lazy fuck; therefore, we should pass along the weed to him.
+a difficult role.
+In reality, Larry just wants to be a lazy fuck; therefore, we should pass along the weed to him.

 Next is Clifton Webb.
 He's good, if boring and silly to listen to, for a curmudgeon, but when his character passed

 away at the end, I didn't care.
 Just die, so this overlong movie can end already.
-On the other hand, I'm not sure why
+On the other hand, I'm not sure

-Battling against Herbert Marshall and Anne Baxter, the ever-gorgeous Gene Tierney can be great at times but loses her way
+Battling against Herbert Marshall and Anne Baxter, the ever-gorgeous Gene Tierney can be great at times but loses

-by falling prey to typical soap opera tendencies.
-At least, she looks fantastic in a dress.
-Baxter may have won the Oscar for
+her way by falling prey to typical soap opera tendencies.
+At least, she looks fantastic in dresses.
+Baxter may

-Best Supporting Actress, but she fails to give me any reason to merit it after playing a boring, melodramatic Lost Weekend
+have won the Oscar for Best Supporting Actress, but she fails to give me any reason to merit it after playing a

-character.
-However, I like Herbert Marshall's presence for the sake of balance.
+Marshall's presence for the sake of balance.

 The Razor's Edge is more of a showy picture because of the grand in/exterior sets.
-What good are they if I can feel nothing
+What good are they

-for anyone?
+if I can feel nothing for anyone?
 No, that wasn't India but (a fake backdrop of?)
 Denver, Colorado.
-What annoys me to no end is how the camera moves
+What annoys

-in a rigid path as the characters have memorized their blocks by going from point A to point B and then from
+me to no end is how the camera moves in a rigid path as the characters have memorized their blocks by going from

-point B to point C or sometimes back to A and then to C and back to A or B or wherever else.
-It occurs frequently
+point A to point B and then from point B to point C or sometimes back to A and then to C or wherever else.
+It

-throughout despite never happening in real life.
-A great number of years pass, but nobody looks aged for the least bit.
+occurs frequently throughout in spite of never happening in real life.
+A great number of years pass,

-All in all, The Razor's Edge is very unconvincing because nobody has an idea of what "enlightenment" looks like.
+All in all, The Razor's Edge is very unconvincing because nobody has an idea of what "enlightenment"